Saurya0401/CBSvC/README.md

 ### Puya: ###
 Data collection configuration, Test drive of the simulation, Setting up simulation constraints
 ### Yasamin: ###
-Research and Design algorithms for the analysis required on collected data, Test drive the simulation, Set up simulation constraints
+Research and Design algorithms for the analysis required on collected data, Test drive the simulation, Set up simulation constraints.
 ### Ruchi: ###
 Documentation of Data collection from simulation, Test drive of the simulation, and Organization of the collected data to be analyzed.
 ### Sauryadeep: ###
-Research and Design algorithms for the analysis required on collected data, Test drive the simulation, Setting up simulation constraints
+Research and Design algorithms for the analysis required on collected data, Test drive the simulation, Setting up simulation constraints.
 ### Aniruddha: ###
-Data collection configuration, Test drive of the simulation, Setting up simulation constraints
+Data collection configuration, Test drive of the simulation, Setting up simulation constraints.

 ## Project Timeline ##